Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Our approach

 \subsection{Model architecture}

-Our core architecture follows \citet{salesky-etal-2021-robust} and combines a convolutional block\footnote{A 2D convolutional layer followed by 2D batch normalization, a ReLU layer, and a linear projection to $1\times512$.} which processes image tokens and produces flattened vectors (\autoref{fig:rendering-text}), with a Transformer encoder-decoder model.
-Convolutional layers use only one color channel and a $3\times1$ kernel with a stride of 1.
-Our traditional text models share the same Transformer architecture and replace the convolutional block with a conventional embedding matrix of $V\times512$.
+Our core architecture follows \citet{salesky-etal-2021-robust} and combines a convolutional block\footnote{A 2D convolutional layer followed by 2D batch normalization, a ReLU layer, and a linear projection to $1\times512$.} which processes image tokens and produces flattened vectors (\autoref{fig:rendering-text}) with a Transformer encoder-decoder model.
+Convolutional layers use one color channel and a $3\times3$ kernel with a stride of 1.
+Our conventional text models share the same Transformer architecture and replace the convolutional block with a traditional embedding matrix of size $V\times512$.

-Our base models use a Transformer with 6 encoder and 6 decoder layers each, with hidden units of dim 512, feed-forward layers of dim 1024, 8 heads, and dropout of 0.1.
-We train our models with the Adam optimizer \cite{kingma2015adam} with linear warm-up, and learning rate 5e-4.
-We train with temperature sampling $T=5$ in language-imbalanced settings \cite{arivazhagan2019massively} and label smoothing $0.2$.
+Our base models are Transformers with 6 encoder and 6 decoder layers each, with hidden units of dim 512, feed-forward layers of dim 1024, and 4 heads.
+We train our models with the Adam optimizer \cite{kingma2015adam} with linear warm-up, learning rate 5e-4, dropout of 0.1, and label smoothing $0.2$.
+We train with temperature sampling $T=1.5$ in language-imbalanced settings \cite{arivazhagan2019massively,shaham2023causes}.
 We use batches of 160k tokens, and train until performance on a held-out validation set fails to improve for ten validations.
 Trained models and scripts to replicate them will be released upon publication.\footnote{\codeurl}

-Reparameterizing model capacity with deeper encoders and shallower decoders has been shown to be beneficial particularly for large multilingual vocabularies and/or smaller granularity inputs such as characters \cite{cherry-etal-2018-revisiting,kasai2021deep,kong-etal-2021-multilingual,xu-etal-2021-probing}.
+Reparameterizing model capacity with deeper encoders and shallower decoders has been shown to be beneficial particularly for large multilingual vocabularies and/or smaller granularity inputs such as characters \cite{cherry-etal-2018-revisiting,kasai2021deep,kong-etal-2021-multilingual,xu-etal-2021-probing,berard-etal-2021-efficient}.
 Replacing the source embedding matrix with visual representations frees parameters which may be re-allocated elsewhere within the model.
-As we expand language coverage with pixel-based representations, it is not clear a priori whether and where additional capacity may be needed to scale performance compared to bilingual or traditional text models.
+As we expand language coverage with pixel-based representations, it is not clear a priori whether and where additional capacity may be needed to scale performance compared to models for individual languages or traditional text models.
 We experiment with different ways to add and allocate model capacity with both pixel and text inputs, with results presented in \autoref{sec:deep-wide-capacity}.